 Southwest Buy Points History

-The best rate we've seen from Southwest is 1.5¢ per point, so the current promotion matches the best we've seen from the airline.
-However, with a new promotion coming out roughly once every month or so, you might be better off waiting to buy Southwest points when you need them:
+The best rate we've seen from Southwest is 1.5¢ per point, so the current promotion is a little off from the best we've seen from the airline.
+However, with a new promotion coming out roughly once every month or so (and sometimes more often than that), you might be better off waiting to buy Southwest points when you need them:

 Promotion EndedMax Bonus/DiscountMin Cents per Point